You can update shipment details after a sale or giveaway, so your label matches the package you’re sending.

 How much shipping adjustments cost

 Shipping costs are charged at the time of sale.
-If you change shipment details later on, the cost of the label may change:
+If you change shipment details later, the label cost may change.

-- Some are free up to 5 times per week (check shipping adjustments by region to see what time your label adjustment allowance resets)
+Some are free up to 5 times per week (label adjustment allowance)

 If your new label costs more, the difference is charged to your account balance and shown in your ledger.